jamesmcm/fireiceRL/README.md

   still run Lua?
 Can we still read the VRAM in this case?
 - Is there a faster emulator where we can directly send input and read VRAM without the Lua bridge?
-- How can we make this easy to run in parallel?